hello-rust/hello/README.md

 ##### Twitter

-Make an app for yourself at apps.twitter.com.
-On first execution of `hello`, you will get an access token via OAuth.
+Make an app for yourself at apps.twitter.com and add the credentials to the `.env` file.
+On first execution of `hello`, you will get an access token for your app via OAuth.

 Then run the following command to send a tweet: